 Learn more about the IVF options Midwest Fertility Specialists provides.

-In Vitro Fertilization (IVF) is a method of assisted reproduction in which the man’s sperm and the woman’s egg are combined in a laboratory.
+In vitro fertilization (IVF) is a method of assisted reproduction in which a man’s sperm and a woman’s egg are combined in a laboratory.
 Following fertilization and early embryo development in the laboratory, an appropriate number of embryos are transferred to the woman’s uterus.

 IVF was originally designed for couples in which the woman’s fallopian tubes were absent or damaged.
 The events normally occurring in the fallopian tubes, including fertilization and early embryo development, occur in the laboratory instead.
 Success with IVF has progressed to the point where it is now an alternative, if not the treatment of choice, for many couples with impaired fertility.
+Some couples combine IVF treatment with the use of donor eggs.
 IVF has revolutionized the approach to infertility.